educandu/multitrack-audio-player/README.md

   // Optional, will automatically start from the beginning, when `start` is called
   // after the track has been played previously unto the very end.
 Default: false
   autoRewind: true,
-  // Optional, has to be an object with three fields:
+  // Optional, has to be an object with two fields:
   // * `gain` (float between 0 and 1) that stands for the volume between 0% and 100%.
   // * `mute` (boolean), if set to `true`, playback of this track will be muted.
   // Default: { gain: 1, mute: false }
   gainParams = { gain: 0.5, mute: false },
-  // Optional, will be used to generate the individual track IDs, can be replaced by
+  // Optional, will be used to decode the audio file, can be replaced
-  // a custom implementation.
+  // by a custom implementation. mediaDecoder = new MediaDecoder(),
-  idGenerator = new IdGenerator(),
-  // Optional, will be used to download and decode the audio files, can be replaced
+  // Optional, will be used to download the audio file, can be replaced
-  // by a custom implementation. mediaLoader = new MediaLoader(),
+  // by a custom implementation. mediaDownloader = new MediaDownloader(),
   // Optional, will be used to retrieve an `AudioContext` that is ready to be used,
   // can be replaced by a custom implementation. audioContextProvider = new AudioContextProvider(),